Dissulfuribacter thermophilus: Taxonomy

 D. thermophilus is the only formally described species of the genus Dissulfuribacter, family Dissulfuribacteraceae, order Dissulfuribacterales, and class Dissulfuribacteria within the phylum Desulfobacterota.

 Morphology and ultrastructure

 D. thermophilus grows as single cells or in pairs.
 The cells are 1.0–2.5 μm in length and 0.4–0.6 μm in diameter with a single polar flagellum.
 Formation of endospores was not observed.
 The cell wall type is Gram-negative.

 Metabolism

 D. thermophilus uses elemental sulfur, thiosulfate, or sulfite as an energy source and bicarbonate/CO_{2} as a carbon source.
 Sulfur species are disproportionated to sulfide and sulfate.
 Growth is enhanced with ferryhydrite as a sulfide-scavenging agent.
 In contrast to typical members of the phylum Desulfobacterota, D. thermophilus is incapable of dissimilatory sulfate reduction.
+The type strain S69^{T} is able to grow through a combination of sulfite respiration and disproportionation.

 Environment

 The temperature range for growth of D. thermophilus is 28–70 °C with an optimum at 61 °C. The pH range for growth is 5.6–7.9, with an optimum at pH 6.8.
 The NaCl concentration range is from 0.9% to 5.0 % (w/v) with an optimum at 1.8–2.7 %.